 What changes once cookouts become the default

 In May and June, evenings stretch longer and people move outside on weeknights, not only Saturdays.
-Mosquitoes respond to warmth, humidity, and the carbon dioxide that follows crowds.
-Ticks stay active in grass and edge habitat even when the air feels pleasant to you.
-That overlap is why many customers ask for combined plans that treat gathering zones and grassy areas on a steady cadence through summer.
+Mosquitoes respond to warmth and humidity.
+Ticks stay active in grass and edge habitat even when the air feels pleasant.

 Humidity along the Seacoast in Portsmouth, Hampton, and Exeter can feel thicker than inland Concord or Hooksett on the same thermometer reading.
 Lakes Region towns such as Gilford, Laconia, and Meredith cool off at night in a different pattern than the immediate coast.
-Your technician factors local feel into timing recommendations even though the same core service description applies statewide.
+Your technician factors local conditions into timing recommendations.

 How visit spacing fits peak months